nixworks/public/news/2010/06/8/README.md

 ### [The United States threatens Iran with its toughest nuclear sanctions yet, despite the nuclear fuel-swap arrangement Iran made with Brazil and Turkey in May. ](/news/2010/06/8/the-united-states-threatens-iran-with-its-toughest-nuclear-sanctions-yet-despite-the-nuclear-fuel-swap-arrangement-iran-made-with-brazil-an.md)
 Iran faces its toughest sanctions over its nuclear policy, the US says, as the UN prepares to vote on the issue.

-##### Afghanistan
+##### Afghan
 ### [21 nations, including the Presidents of Afghanistan, Russia and Syria, attending the Conference on Interaction and Confidence-Building Measures in Asia summit in Istanbul condemn Israel's deadly raid on the Gaza-bound aid flotilla, while Israel, the 22nd participant with a lower-level diplomat, disagrees. ](/news/2010/06/8/21-nations-including-the-presidents-of-afghanistan-russia-and-syria-attending-the-conference-on-interaction-and-confidence-building-measu.md)
-_Context: Afghanistan, Conference on Interaction and Confidence-Building Measures in Asia, Gaza Strip, Gaza flotilla raid, Israel, Istanbul, Russia, Syria_
+_Context: Afghan, Conference on Interaction and Confidence-Building Measures in Asia, Gaza Strip, Gaza flotilla raid, Israel, Istanbul, Russia, Syria_

 ##### European Union
 ### [The EU proposes that Romani issues should be integrated into housing, education and culture polices at EU and national level. ](/news/2010/06/8/the-eu-proposes-that-romani-issues-should-be-integrated-into-housing-education-and-culture-polices-at-eu-and-national-level.md)